OlinDSA2025/olindsa2025.github.io/in_class/day09.md

 toc_sticky: true
 published: true
 ---

+## Oral Quizzes

+Our first oral quiz will be assigned next Thursday (the 9th) and due the Thursday after that.
+This is not at all required, but I will open up some practice spots for people if they want to get a flavor for what the oral quizzes will be like.
+Look for those to be posted tomorrow and be scheduled for early next week.

+## Class Overview

-Last class we saw heap sort, merge sort, and selection sort, but there are quite a few more to learn about.
+Last class we saw heap sort, merge sort, and selection sort, but there are many more to learn about.
 Today we'll learn a few more sorting algorithms, but we'll also formally introduce the master theorem as a generalizable way to find $\Theta$ for divide and conquer algorithms.
+There's an optional section at the end on the speed limit of sorting (if you are interested).
+That content is not part of the assignments or oral quizzes.

 ## Master Theorem

-A generalizable recipe for analyzing recursive algorithms like this is the [master theorem](https://en.wikipedia.org/wiki/Master_theorem_(analysis_of_algorithms)).
+A generalizable recipe for analyzing divide and conquer algorithms is the [master theorem](https://en.wikipedia.org/wiki/Master_theorem_(analysis_of_algorithms)).
+Remember, by divide and conquer all we mean is that we divide the problem into smaller subproblems, solve the subproblems recursively, and use the solutions to the subproblems to determine the solution to the original problem.

 Let's see if we can apply this to determining the complexity of merge sort from last class.
 Before applying the master theorem, we need to make sure we are comfortable with the idea of a recurrence relation.
 A recurrence relation relates the runtime of an algorithm on input of size $n$ (denoted as $T(n)$) to the runtime of the algorithm on smaller problem sizes (less than $n$).
 For example, in the case of merge sort we can write the following recurrence relation.